Dragon8029/100-days-of-code/Attempt6.md

 Received the second weekly project in my inbox.
 Didn't get any coding done, but started to plan out how I want to tackle this one.

 ---

+##D48/100:
+*Sep 20, 2019*

+I didn't count the last couple days due to not really having my head into coding.
+I took 1 day away from my computer completly.
+Feeling much better today.
+Continued working on the week 2 project.
+Struggling a bit with how I want things to work, but it's a good way to challenge myself.

+---